edmundobiglia/exctotmx-backend/README.md

 The TMX file is an XML file that follows a common structure, so this app basically allows you upload a bilingual .xlsx file (source text in column A and translations in column B), which is read and processed to generate the proper XML data.

 The backend uses **Express**, **Multer** to handle the uploaded file, then uses the library **Excel.JS** to read the uploaded .xlsx file and map it to an array of `[source, translation]` tuples, which is in turn mapped to the proper XML translation units.
-The app then combines all translations units into one single big string containing the TMX dataa, which is sent which sent to the frontend for download.
+The app then combines all translations units into one single big string containing the TMX data, which is sent which sent to the frontend for download.

 ## Dependencies